Pentagon Announces End to Gaza Pier Aid Delivery Mission

 “The pier provided an essential supplemental route for aid into Gaza at a critical time when other routes were challenged.
 If not delivered via the pier, this critical aid would likely not have been able to reach the people of Gaza in acute need.”

-“The most effective and efficient way to get aid in Gaza is through the land routes, so now, the maritime surge mission is transitioning from a temporary pier in Gaza to the Port of Ashdod, Israel,” Vice Adm Cooper said.
+“The most effective and efficient way to get aid in Gaza is through the land routes, so now, the maritime surge mission is transitioning from a temporary pier in Gaza to the Port of Ashdod, Israel,” Vice Adm.
+Cooper said.

-The exact date for removal was not specified.
+The exact date for removal wasn’t specified.

-Repeatedly Damage in Bad Weather
+Repeated Damage in Bad Weather

 Pentagon spokesperson Sabrina Singh said on May 28 that three days earlier, four U.S. Army vessels acting as “motorized pier sections, which are used to stabilize the Trident Pier,” broke away from their anchors and beached ashore in Gaza.
 The troops aboard had to be evacuated.